JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 `T` is the tightest common type of elements of `Xtable`, and `Xtable` is any table.

-Other auxilliary methods provided by MLJBase for handling tabular data
+Other auxiliary methods provided by MLJBase for handling tabular data
 are: `selectrows`, `selectcols`, `select` and `schema` (for extracting the size, names and eltypes of a table).
 See [Convenience methods](@ref) below for details.